 4. Comfort, safety, and freedom

-For starters, SUVs offer higher ceilings and bigger legroom for their occupants, giving them a better onboard experience.
+For starters, they offer higher ceilings and bigger legroom for their occupants, giving them a better onboard experience.
 If you have someone else driving and you want better seating amenities, you can convert middle seats into captain’s chairs for top-notch comfort—and leg rests.
 Who doesn’t want that?

 What should I look for when buying an SUV?